Duber/AzureReleaseSwapTask/README.md

 # AzureReleaseSwapTask
+This is an extension for Visual Studio Online.
+It adds the following tasks:
-Swap task for Visual Studio Team Services task based systems (builds, release management).
+	- Swap task for Visual Studio Team Services task based systems (builds, release management).
 This task allows you to make swap between deployment slots of a web app service.